Students from the United States

 Note to students who are enrolled at more than one institution: If the full course load consists of classes from more than one educational institution and the combination of course enrolments is the equivalent of a full-time registration, you must complete the dual registration form.

 Note to student who are enrolled in Open Learning class(es): if you are registered in open learning classes, you must have continuous registration for the study period you apply for and meet the eligibility criteria above.
-For Saskatchewan student loans, there cannot be a break in study of more than three consecutive weeks (21 calendar days) during the study period.
+For Saskatchewan Student Aid, there cannot be a break in study of more than three consecutive weeks (21 calendar days) during the study period.
 Breaks in study vary by province, so please check with Student Central if you are unsure.

 Practicum/Internship Information